TR2013FallBootCamp/course-materials/week-1/README.md

 - [Sublime Text](https://sublimetext.com)
 - Sublime Text [Package Control](https://sublime.wbond.net/)

-2) Send us your github resume so you can be added to `TR2013FallBootCamp` organization on github
+2) Send us your github username so you can be added to `TR2013FallBootCamp` organization on github